temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 - `SignalWorkflowExecution`: 53ms p90, 95ms p99
 - `SignalWithStartWorkflowExecution`: 87ms p90, 116ms p99

-As we continue working on improving latencies, these numbers will decrease over time
+As we continue working on improving latencies, these numbers will decrease over time.

 Concurrent operations on the same Workflow Execution could lead to increased latency.